JohannesPfeifer/DSGE_mod/README.md

 ### Monetary_Policy_IRFs
 `run_IRF_comparison.m` creates "Figure 1: Impulse response functions to 1 percentage point (annualized) monetary policy shock under Calvo".

+## Born_Pfeifer_2020

+Replicates the DSGE model results of Benjamin Born and Johannes Pfeifer (2020): "Uncertainty-driven business cycles: assessing the markup channel", forthcoming at Quantitative Economics.
+The main file is run_model_IRF_generation.m

+Note that sequential calling of Dynare can cause problems on Windows if the created files are temporarily locked by other processes like e.g. cloud drive apps.
+We recommend not running the codes in folders synchronized by cloud drives.

 ## Caldara_et_al_2012.mod